byui-cse/cse212-csharp/docs/lesson02/teach.md

   1. Download the following code and load into your code editor: [file here]() (NOTE: Do not run the code until you're asked to below)

-  2. This file contains three different functions called algorithm1, algorithm2, and algorithm3.
-Predict the performance of each function using big O notation.
+  2. This file contains three different methods called algorithm1, algorithm2, and algorithm3.
+Predict the performance of each method using big O notation.

   3. Run the code and observe the outputs.
 Here is what the columns in the table represent:

-      * n - The size of the data given to the functions in this test
+      * n - The size of the data given to the methods in this test

       * alg1_count - The number of loop iterations (i.e. work) done by algorithm1